-The third and final aim of the experiments was to assess reasoning in the context of multiple objects.
-As discussed, with the exception of Sobel and Kirkham’s (2006) study, reasoning has not been assessed in the context of three or more objects.
-Thus, Experiment 1 used two objects to assess backwards blocking reasoning in adults, whereas reasoning was assessed in Experiments
+The third and final aim of the experiments was to assess BB reasoning in the context of multiple objects.
+As has been discussed, with the exception of Sobel and Kirkham’s (2006) study, BB reasoning has not been assessed in the context of three or more objects.
+Thus, Experiments 1, 2 and 5 used two objects to assess BB reasoning in adults, whereas BB reasoning was assessed using three and four objects in Experiments 3 and 4, respectively.

-In general, Experiments 1-3 use the blicketdetector to assess causal reasoning in an adult sample.
-In Experiment 1, adults were asked to rate the likelihood that each of two objects (A and B) were blickets in four conditions that included the backwards blocking and IS events.
-In Experiments 2, adults were asked to rate the likelihood that each of three (Experiment 2) or four (Experiment 3) objects are blickets in four conditions that included the backwards blocking and IS events.
-Critically, adults were asked to rate the likelihood that the objects are blickets both before a particular trial (i.e., pre-ratings) as well as after the trial (i.e., post-ratings).
+In general, Experiments 1-4 use the blicket-detector task to assess causal reasoning in an adult sample.
+In Experiment 1, adults were asked to rate the likelihood that each of two objects (A and B) were blickets across two rating phases and in four conditions that included the BB and IS events.
+In Experiments 2-4, adults were asked to rate the likelihood that each of two (Experiment 2), three (Experiment 3), or four (Experiment 4) objects are blickets in four conditions that included the BB and IS events.
+Critically, in Experiments 2-4 adults were asked to rate the likelihood that the objects are blickets both before a particular trial (i.e., pre-ratings), midway through the trial (i.e., mid-ratings), as well as after the trial (i.e., post-ratings).

-Experiment used a novel procedure to assess causal reasoning in adults.
+Experiment 5 used a novel procedure to assess causal reasoning in adults.
 Adults were shown video sequences that consisted of two circles and a centrally located box.
 The box contained a sun that “popped up” when one of the two objects contacted it.
 Participants were asked to determine which of the two objects caused the sun to pop up in the same four conditions as those used in Experiments 1-4, and again these ratings were assessed at three time points: before a particular event (pre-rating), after half of particular event had been shown (mid-rating), and after the full event had been shown (post-rating).